alexmao86/sock5-client-windows/README.md

 2. change autoconfig.pac following your requirement.

-3. double click sockVPN.bat, it will lauch http server and then open ssh sock client.
+3. double click sockVPN.bat, it will lauch http server and then open ssh sock client. it will ask you for password.

 4. if your default browser is open and showing VPN started, and you can find system tray. then you are success.
+JUST KEEP CMD window running!

 5. you can change your http server from pac.exe's GUI.